malcom2073/msfrontend/README.md

 About
 ===============
-This is a playground for me to learn ReactJS, NextJS, and various frontend and backend services required for developing a CMS web framework from scratch.
-I intend to eventually use it for my personal site, but it likely won't be a product in any way.
+This is a playground to learn ReactJS, NextJS, and various frontend and backend services required for developing a CMS web framework from scratch.

 Technologies
 ==============